futufeld/brainfunc/README.md

 ### Defining Zipper

 `List` is defined as a value followed by a `List` of values.
 We can exploit this structure to move rightwards through a `List` value using recursion.
 However, the structure of `List` is too limited to allow us to move leftwards through its elements.
 We require a `List` that has a 'tail' in both the left and right directions.
-This is `Zipper`.
-The `Zipper` type has the following structure:
+This is the motivation for the `Zipper` type, which has the following structure:

 > data Zipper a = Zip | Zipper [a] a [a]